amabdelmongy/BrowsingWebSite/ReadMe.txt

 Build a website about beer :) You should be able to search, sort and filter and show detail information.

-You’re free in choosing languages and frameworks and how much you want to use from the following API
+You are free in choosing languages and frameworks and how much you want to use from the following API

 http://www.brewerydb.com/developers/docs (API key: ee8a1a84bc76fd7d7ae6dd0dc45583e3)